 Feel free to sit anywhere in the wooden chairs in the main part of the Church.
 Towards the back of the Church, near the altar, there are some wooden pews which are for the choir and clergy.

-Can I leave half way through if I feel uncomfortable?
+Can I leave part-way through if I feel uncomfortable?

 If you feel uncomfortable you can leave at any time.